dwagenk/blog.dwagenk.com/_posts/2020-04-30-nix-printing.md

 nixpkgs.config.allowUnfree = true;
 ```
 to `configuration.nix` indeed solved the problem and the system rebuilt
 successfully.
-The printer works with the new driver and I'm glad it offers less
+The printer works with the new driver and I'm glad it offers fewer
-options and therefore less possibilities for me to screw up, but [...]
+options and therefore fewer possibilities for me to screw up, but [...]

 ## A Note on Free Software